-- Care is covered when a provider states in writing that care is needed. - Inpatient care is only covered when it's an alternative to hospitalization or a skilled nursing facility. - Lifetime maximum is the maximum amount that your insurance benefit will provide during your lifetime. - After the lifetime maximum for respite care is met, you pay 100% of costs out of pocket.
+- Care is covered when a provider states in writing that care is needed. - Inpatient care is only covered when it's an alternative to hospitalization or a skilled nursing facility.

-What is covered?
-What is the limit?
-What is covered? what is the innit? wnat wi In-network II I pay?
-Out-of-network Home visits No limit within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Respite care 240 hours within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Inpatient facility care 10 days within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered
+2 What is covered?
+What is the limit? ill I pay?
+In-network Out-of-network Home visits No limit within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Respite care 240 hours within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Inpatient facility care 10 days within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered